 Selection of a new State Route 108 alignment shall consider the least invasive alignment with respect to minimizing crossings of existing canals and utility corridors, where appropriate.
-Advance coordination with utility providers and stakeholders would be a required component of the project planning and design.
+Advance coordination with utility providers will be required to reduce conflicts including longitudinal encroachment, deeded rights and utility easements.
 Temporary facilities may be necessary to avoid prolonged interruptions to vital services such as water and electricity.